 Release date: July 23, 2021

-In lieu of a Core Set, summer 2021 will feature a crossover that many Magic fans have wanted for decades: an expansion set in Dungeons & Dragons’ Forgotten Realms.
+In lieu of a Core Set, Summer 2021 featured a crossover that many Magic fans have wanted for decades: an expansion set in Dungeons & Dragons’ Forgotten Realms.
 This set could easily serve as an on-ramp to Magic for D&D players, and it might encourage some Magic players to try D&D, too.

 Innistrad: Midnight Hunt